beckitrue/container-app-workshop/lesson_2/README.md

 - You learned how to use the `docker ps` command to check the status of the containers.
 - You learned how to use the `docker restart` command to restart a container.
 - You learned how to use the `docker network inspect` command to get more information about the network.

+## Summary

+At this point it should be clear to you that there are several layers of abstraction when it comes to containers:

+- You have the container image, the container, the network, and the host.
+- You have host ports and container ports.
+- You have virtal networks and IP addresses.
+- You have bind mounts and volumes.

+You can use these layers to create a secure and isolated environment for your applications, but it can be confusing at first.
+It definitely helps to have a diagram to help you understand how everything fits together, so if you get confused, create a diagram to help you understand the relationships between the different components.

 ## Next Steps